danmunn/redmine_dmsf/README.md

 ### Fulltext search (optional)
 If you want to use full-text search features, you must setup file content indexing.

-It is necessary to index DMSF files with omega before searching attempts to receive some output:
+It is necessary to index DMSF files with omindex before searching attempts to receive some output:

   1. Change the configuration part of redmine_dmsf/extra/xapian_indexer.rb file according to your environment.
+     (The path to the index database set in xapian_indexer.rb must corresponds to the path set in the plugin's settings.)
-  2. Run `ruby redmine_dmsf/extra/xapian_indexer.rb -f`
+  2. Run `ruby redmine_dmsf/extra/xapian_indexer.rb -vf`

-This command must be run on regular basis (e.g. from cron)
+This command should be run on regular basis (e.g. from cron)

 Example of cron job (once per hour at 8th minute):